treeman/jonashietala/drafts/kyria_1.markdown

 ![Swedish overlay](/images/kyria/swe.png)

-If access to the covered symbols is required, they can be accessed with `Ctrl` or the regular `SYM` switch.
+If access to the covered symbols is required, they can be accessed with the regular `SYM` switch.

 # Num layer